Bo Svensson: Coaching career

 After retiring from professional football, Svensson started his coaching career as an assistant coach for his old club, Mainz 05.
 In June 2015, he became a youth coach for the club.
 In 2017 Svensson, took over the under 19 squad of Mainz.

 In 2019, he became the head coach of FC Liefering in the 2.
 Liga in Austria.
 The team is known for being a feeder club for Austrian side Red Bull Salzburg.
 Under his leadership, the young team finished the 2019–20 season in third place.
 They also were successful in the beginning of the 2020–21 season, being in second place after 13 games.

 On 4 January 2021, Svensson became the new head coach of his former club Mainz 05 in the Bundesliga.
 He managed a nearly impossible task, leading them out of relegation zone by the end of the 2020–21 season, during the second half of which they harvested a sensational 32 points.
 In the following two seasons, he successfully secured his team's position on the top half of the Bundesliga table, with Mainz constantly being a strong competitor for the Europa Conference League qualification.
 He held the position as manager until stepping down by mutual consent on 2 November 2023, after the team entered the new season with nine winless league games.
 In May 2024 it was announced that Svensson would take over the head coaching role of Union Berlin for the start of the 2024–25 season, a position he only held until December 2024.

+On 30 March 2026, he was hired as the head coach of Copenhagen to replace Jacob Neestrup, who had left the day earlier by mutual consent.
+At the time the club had missed the championship playoff group for the first time in club history and were at the time 8th in the table.
+In his first match Copenhagen beat Silkeborg IF 7–0, which is the joint biggest win in Superliga history.